diviii/Kubernetes/README.md

 Here i used secretes separtely to pass the credential to the gcr to that we can access the images .
 Please refer secrets.yml and i am applying the same in deployment.yaml

+kubectl create secret generic user --from-literal=backend-username='admin' and assigned the secrets in the deployment.yaml